 Transitioning to a healthier diet

 Luckily, finding the right diet for your cat is not difficult with help from the knowledgeable staff at All The Best.
 We literally search the world for the most nutritious and biologically appropriate foods.
 Our years of experience have taught us that cats have a very simple palate, with a clear preference for certain proteins and flavors.
 They tend to be texture-driven in their canned food preferences, and we can help you discover which they like best, whether it’s a smooth paté, chunks in gravy, or shredded meat in a simple broth.
-Raw foods come in many options, too, including scoopable grinds, quick thawing small bites, and patties.
-If your cat is fixated on her kibble, there are ways to gradually introduce new foods without her giving it up entirely.
+Raw foods come in many options, too, including scoopable grinds, quick thawing small bites, and freeze-dried.
+If your cat is fixated on her kibble, there are ways to gradually introduce new foods without them giving it up entirely.
 Even achieving 50% canned or raw is a success, and if you can go higher—good for you and your cat!